Ambassador Richard B. Norland

 Ahmed I. Al-Ghazali

-Ahmed has a degree in Business Administration from the American University in London as well as a Masters in Marketing from Webster University.
+Ahmed holds a degree in Business Administration from the American University in London and a Master’s degree in Marketing from Webster University.

 Tarek Eltumi, Eltumi & Co